Diode Clippers – An overview of Clipping Circuits

 Negative Diode Clipper

-The negative clipping circuit is almost same as the positive clipping circuit, with only one difference.
+The negative clipping circuit is almost the same as the positive clipping circuit, with only one difference.
 If the diode in figures (a) and (b) is reconnected with reversed polarity, the circuits will become for a negative series clipper and negative shunt clipper respectively.
 The negative series and negative shunt clippers are shown in figures (a) and (b) as given below.

-In all the above discussions, the diode is considered to be ideal one.
+In all the above discussions, the diode is considered to be the ideal one.
 In a practical diode, the breakdown voltage will exist (0.7 V for silicon and 0.3 V for Germanium).
 When this is taken into account, the output waveforms for positive and negative clippers will be of the shape shown in the figure below.

 2. Biased Positive Clipper and Biased Negative Clipper